(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the vegetables are sautéed until golden provides the absolute secret to providing a professional-grade textural variety.
+• Ensuring the vegetables are sautéed until golden provides the absolute secret to providing a textural variety.

 Nutritional Information(Per 1 bowl (200g))